smartcontractkit/chainlink/contracts/src/v0.8/dev/automation/2_1/README.md

 ### Overview

 We chain multiple logic contracts together using [fallback functions][fallback] and [delegatecall][delegatecall].
 If a function definition is not found on one contract, we fall back to the next, always executing the function in the scope of the master contract.
-The actual implementation of this is done using [OZ's Proxy contract][oz-proxy].
+The actual implementation of this is based off of [OZ's Proxy contract][oz-proxy].

 ### Diagram